gabriele-h/almapipo/README.md

 job_status in `job_status_per_id` will be set to "done", otherwise "error".

+The successfully retrieved records will be saved to the table `fetched_records`, where the whole API response content is saved in the column `alma_record`.

+**Note:** If you query for a record multiple times there will be a separate row for each call in the table `fetched_records`.

 ### Usage Example Python Console

 First parameter of the function is the path to the csv-file.
 Then